ParthMishraDev/Sudoku/api/README.md

 ## Running the server

 - Run `npm install` to install all the dependencies
-- After installing the dependencies, run `npm run build` or `yarn build' to start up the server locally.
+- After installing the dependencies, run `npm run build` or `yarn build` to start up the server locally.
 Navigate to http://localhost:8080/ to see if the API is running.

 ## Running unit tests